 Before rushing to take out an emergency loan, you may want to consider some alternative options.

-If you don’t want to take out a loan, you can try to negotiate a payment plan or a longer payment period for another bill.
-Creditors may offer you a low-interest loan or be willing to reduce the amount that you owe.
-It’s a good idea to talk with your current creditors before exploring other loan options.
+Ask for a repayment plan: Instead of taking out a loan, try negotiating a payment plan or extended payment period for an existing bill.
+Creditors might offer a low-interest loan or reduce the amount you owe.
+It’s wise to discuss options with your current creditors before considering other loan alternatives.

-Depending on your situation, you may qualify for an emergency assistance grant or loan.
+Explore charitable financial assistance grants: Depending on your situation, you may qualify for an emergency assistance grant or loan.
 Some states and cities offer hardship grants to residents.
 For example, residents of Dane County, Wisconsin, can apply for emergency assistance grants if their family is facing eviction or foreclosure.
 Check with your state or local area to see what hardship grants may be available.

-If you’re employed, your employer may be able to help you to bridge a short-term financial difficulty.
+Ask your employer for a loan or advance: If you’re employed, your employer may be able to help you to bridge a short-term financial difficulty.
 Before you pursue an emergency loan, check with your employer to see if it can offer a loan or an advance on your next paycheck.

 And if you’re a full-time or part-time federal employee, you may be eligible to receive a no-interest hardship loan of up to $1,200 through the Federal Employee Education and Assistance fund.